CakeDC/cakephp-inertia/Docs/Documentation/Bake-CRUD.md

 Once the database has been created, bake models and controllers as normal using

+Important: if you are using the docker example configuration with Postgres you need to change in your app.php, the 'encoding' option inside Datasources to 'utf8' instead of 'utf8mb4',

 ```
 $> bin/cake bake model Pages --theme CakeDC/Inertia
 $> bin/cake bake controller Pages --theme CakeDC/Inertia